Tundex1000/printf/README.md

-Omisore Tunde and Blessing Oladunmomi Team Project
+Omisore Tunde and Blessing Oladunmomi Team Project on printf